-As per the above answer, we can see that we have used two keywords while defining Python.
-So, let’s first understand the meaning of those first two keywords.
+As per the above answer, we can see that we have used two keywords while defining it.

-This is called a High –level language because it is very farther away from Machine level language (which consists of 0’s and 1) and it’s difficult to code.
-So, it becomes difficult to code whereas this is easily readable so it is very farther away from Machine level language.
+This is called a High –level language because it is farther away from Machine level language (which consists of 0’s and 1), and it isn’t easy to code.
+So, it becomes difficult to code, whereas this is easily readable, so it is farther away from Machine level language.
 So it becomes a high-level language.
-High-Level language syntax is more readable as compared to low-level language.
-One more thing that I would like is when we write this it is not a compiled language but an interpreted one which means it has to be run by another program, in this case, an interpreter not by the processor, unlike C language which is run directly by the processor.
+The high-Level language syntax is more readable as compared to low-level language.
+One more thing that we would like is when we write this, it is not a compiled language but an interpreted one, which means it has to be run by another program, in this case, an interpreter, not by the processor, unlike C language which is run directly by the processor.

 2. Object-Oriented Programming Language

-- Inheritance: In this case, a child class can use the behavior and attributes of the parent class.
+- Inheritance: In this case, a child class can use the parent class’s behavior and attributes.

-- Encapsulation: Hiding the private details of a class from other objects.
+- Encapsulation: Hiding the intimate details of a class from other objects.

-- Polymorphism: Using a common behavior/operation in different forms for different inputs.
+- Polymorphism: Using a joint behavior/operation in different forms for different inputs.

-As you can see I have used the keyword class above, So what does class mean?
+As you can see, we have used the keyword class above, so what does class mean?

 A class is a blueprint of an object.
-It contains all the details of an object and the object is an instance of a class.
-When a class has defined the description of the object is defined which means no memory or storage is allocated.
+It contains all the details of an object, and the thing is an instance of a class.
+When a course has been defined, the object’s description is limited, meaning no memory or storage is allocated.

-How does Python make working so easy? / Why do we need?
+How does Python make Working so easy? / Why do we need it?

 The reason why it makes working so easy is because of its simple syntax and readability of code.
-Unlike other Programming languages like C, it has much readable and concise syntax which makes it easy for beginners to quickly master the concepts and reach an advanced level.
-For examples even if you want to print your name you have to write around 7 lines of code in C# but with python that can be done in one line only so that makes a huge difference and gives python an advantage over other languages.
+Unlike other programming languages like C, it has much readable and concise syntax, making it easy for beginners to master the concepts and reach an advanced level.
+For Example, even if you want to print your name, you have to write around seven lines of code in C#, but with Python, that can be done in one line only, making a huge difference and giving an advantage over other languages.

 Top Python Companies

-Google has been a supporter of python for a long time.
-Even if scripts were written for Google in Perl or bash they were re-written in Python because it is easy to write, deploy and maintain.
-It is now official Google’s server-side language the other being C++ and Java.
+- Google: Google has been a supporter of Python for a long time.
+Even if scripts were written for Google in Perl or bash, they were re-written in Python because it is easy to write, deploy and maintain.
+It is now officially Google’s server-side language, the other being C++ and Java.

-Facebook also uses Python to a great extent making it the third most popular language at the social media giant just behind C++ and PHP.
+- Facebook: Facebook also uses Python to a great extent making it the third most popular language at the social media giant, just behind C++ and PHP.
 Facebook has published numerous open-source projects written for Python 3.

-In 2016, Instagram Engineering team announced that they were running the world’s largest Django Framework which is written in Python.
-Instagram’s team has invested time and resource in keeping their python development viable (approx 800 million monthly active users).
+- Instagram: In 2016, the Instagram Engineering team announced that they were running the world’s largest Django Framework, which is written in Python.
+Instagram’s team has invested time and resources to keep their python development viable (approximately 800 million monthly active users).

-It uses mainly for data analysis for recommending and suggesting users with shows and movies.
-The main reason for using Python is an extremely active development community.
+- Netflix: It uses data analysis for recommending and suggesting shows and movies to users.
+The main reason for using it is a highly active development community.

 The above companies are some of the big companies using Python.

-What can you do with Python? / Where should we use Python
+What can you do with Python? / Where should we use it?

-So, now the bigger question is what can we do with Python or rather where can we use it?
+So, now the bigger question is what we can do with it or rather where can we use it?

-Since it is an Object Oriented Programming Language So, like other Object Oriented Language It can be used for Web Development and also it’s easy to syntax and has better readability.
-Django and Flask are the two most popular Python Web Framework.
+Since it is an Object-Oriented Programming Language So, like other Object-Oriented Languages, It can be used for Web Development.
+Also, it’s accessible to syntax and has better readability.
+Django and Flask are the two most popular Python Web Frameworks.

-We can use this for scientific development as it has SciPy library, a numerical computation library numPy and it also has Matplotlib, which has a 2D plotting library for visualization.
-It can install the MATLAB Engine API so that it can interact with MATLAB as a computational engine.
+We can use this for scientific development as it has a SciPy library, a numerical computation library NumPy, and Matplotlib, a 2D plotting library for visualization.
+It can install the MATLAB Engine API to interact with MATLAB as a computational engine.
 It is also a highly extensible language.
-It can use a web front end which means it is a web framework like Django and flask can use Python as an API with a web front end.
+It can use a web front end which means it is a web framework like Django, and Flask can use Python as an API with a web front end.

 3. Data Science and Analysis

-It is one of the most important features or area which swings the meter in favor of Python.
-It can be used for creating machine Learning algorithms as it can use a sci-kit library and we can build all types of models, for example, Linear Regression, Random Forest and many more even libraries like tensor flow makes it easy to create deep learning models.
-The popularity of this has risen multifold due to its use in Machine Learning and AI.
+It is one of the most important features or areas which swings the meter in favor of Python.
+It can be used to create machine learning algorithms using a sci-kit library.
+We can build all types of models, such as Linear Regression, Random Forest, and even more libraries like tensor flow, making it easy to create deep learning models.
+This popularity has risen multifold due to its use in Machine Learning and AI.

-So here we will talk about how to start with python.
 We will be using Jupyter Notebook.
-So first we shall install Jupyter itself.
-For that first, we should install Anaconda.
-My recommendation would be downloading the Anaconda’s latest version with Python 3.
-Once you install Anaconda you could easily open Jupyter Notebook from there.
+So first, we shall install Jupyter itself.
+For that, first, we should install Anaconda.
+My recommendation would be to download Anaconda’s latest version with Python 3.
+Once you install Anaconda, you can easily open Jupyter Notebook from there.

 So the highlighted box that you see is called a cell.
 Here we write the code or instructions that we want the kernel to execute.

-After writing the code you can press the play button on the toolbar to run the specific cell.
-It is very simple.
+After writing the code, you can press the play button on the toolbar to run the specific cell.
+It is straightforward.

-1. Example, if we have to add two numbers a and b its syntax is as follows:
+1. For Example, if we have to add two numbers, a and b, its syntax is as follows:

 The screenshot below shows the same in Jupyter: